 A positive integer on the tape of a Post machine is represented with consecutive marks, which is one greater than the given integer.
 This is due to the fact that one label is zero, and only two - one, etc.

+For example, it is known that the carriage is somewhere to the left of labels and overlooks an empty cell.
+Then the program is to increase the number by one might look like:

+1 -> 2 2 ?
+1;3 3 <- 4 4 V 5 5 !

 Turing machine

 In 1936, Alan Turing proposed a universal abstract executor for clarify the concept of an algorithm.
 The abstractness of the Turing machine is that it is a logical computing construction, not a real computer.
 The term "universal executor" suggests that the executor can simulate any other performer.
 For example, operations that real computers perform, can simulate on the universal executor.
 Subsequently, invented by Turing a computational machine was named a Turing machine.
 In addition, it is assumed that an universal performer must be able to prove the existence or absence of an algorithm for a particular task.